Mama Mias Pizzeria

 Typically a pizza will be between 5 and 7 euros per head, but you can easily have three courses and a couple of drinks for 25 euros for two people.

-Negatives: As with all Spanish bars and restaurants smoking is allowed and the almost obligatory TV is running away in the background, usually featuring a football match.
-Having to queue up for a table is often necessary in the late evening when most Galician’s choose to eat.
-Phone orders and take-away pizzas are also serviced from the restaurant.
+Having to queue up for a table is often necessary in the late evening (i.e. especially after 10.15pm on Friday and Saturday) when most Galician's choose to eat.
+Phone orders and take-away pizzas are also serviced from the restaurant if you want a takeaway.

 Back to the Noia Recommendations page